Measurement Guide

 Why Square Footage Matters for Vehicle Wraps

 Every wrap quote starts with a number: how many square feet of vinyl does this vehicle need?
-That number drives your material order, your waste calculation, your laminate cost, and ultimately your price to the customer.
+That number drives your material order, your waste calculation, your laminate cost, and your price to the customer.
 If the number is wrong, everything downstream is wrong too.

 Accurate square footage is also the reason two shops can quote the same job at very different prices.
 One shop is working from real measurements.
 The other is guessing from memory.
 The shop with accurate data wins on both ends: they don't leave money on the table, and they don't lose jobs by overquoting.